sabaton-rs/sabaton-mw/src/doc/doc.md

 The Server ECU provides a service instance which implements a service interface.
 The client ECU can use this service instance using SOME/IP to request the required data from the server.

-## <b> 2.2 How to add service to an application? </b>
+## <b> 3.2 Service </b>

+Interfaces are defined by using traits (Example in the above example) and a derive macro(service in the above example).
+The services are a combination of fields, events, and/or methods.
+A field represents the status of an entity.
+Event is a message communicated from the server to the client when a value is changed or cyclically communicated to clients.
+Method is a (programming) function/procedure/subroutine that can be invoked.
+A method is run on the server on remote invocation from the client.

 Let us use the default node template [(using cargo-generate)](#b-112-using-cargo-generate-b) for our application.
 Default node uses a crate called `interface-example` where a service is already defined for you.
 The service which is defined in `interface-example` crate is as shown below:

 ```rust numberLines
 #[service(name("dev.sabaton.ExampleInterface"),